Good health is more than just the absence of disease.

 This is not alternative health, this is just good health.

-We are all connected so we are all affected by what surrounds us.
+We are all connected so we are all affected by the decisions we make and what surrounds us.

 Thoughts are things.